 Vietnamese Crab Paste Vermicelli Soup–Bun Rieu Cua

 Undoubtedly, Vietnam is a noodle lover’s utopia.
 The crab paste noodle soup is one of the best vermicelli recipes.
-This meal has a sour taste and is quite cool to consume in the summer, which is why Vietnamese people love it so much.
+This meal has a sour taste and is quite cool to enjoy in the summer, which is why Vietnamese people love it so much.

 Bun rieu cua typically comes with a soup comprised of bones, crab paste, and tomatoes.
 However, these dishes in Saigon and Hanoi are significantly different.
 The southerners use tamarind juice instead of vinegar to give the soup a naturally sour flavor.
 Additionally, the toppings for vermicelli noodles are more varied in Saigon and include blood jelly, pork meatloaf, crab paste, snails, and fried tofu.
 People will add shrimp paste, lemon, and chili to the bun rieu cua to give it the best flavor.